Skip to content

 The Foundation of Angkor

-In 2011, Cambodian scientist and author Solang Uk began working on the first English translation of the tales with editor Kent Davis.
-Publication is scheduled for early 2012.
+In this new edition, Cambodian scholar Solang Uk translates these tales to English for the first time, adding a foreword with his own perspectives of life in Cambodia.
+Fascinating, funny and always entertaining these tales preserve the oral traditions of his birth country.
 In 2010, Solang and his wife Beling Uk released a new English translation of the 12th century account book, A Record of Cambodia’s Land and Customs by Chinese diplomat Zhou Daguan.

 The Serpent Prince is a wonderful little book.
 I cant wait to get a copy of the new and unabridged Naga Prince, with all the stories that were left out of the original.
 When will it be available?